 Having finished the most insane race against time ever, I am now back from Mombasa.

-The dreadful container that had overstayed for too long at the port, is now on the road and approaching Kisumu, where it is to be delivered.
+The dreadful container that had overstayed at the port, is now on the road and approaching Kisumu, where it is to be delivered.

 Getting that container out before the deadline expired has been a nightmare to the extent where even Franz Kafka would have called it surreal.
 Kenya Customs is the worst bureaucracy I have ever experienced in my life!